se7en-illa/TTP-Summer-2023/01_Backend/03_Databases/sequelize-basics/notes.md

 - Sequelize is an Object-Relational Mapper (ORM)
 - Access SQL databases from Node.js
 - Using JS objects and methods instead of SQL statements
-- Represents tables as "classes" and rows as objects (instances)
+- Represents tables as "models" (classes) and rows as instances (objects)

 ## `pg` vs `Sequelize`